-Chances are your kid has already played (or at least heard of) the original Minecraft game.
+Chances are your kid has already played (or at least heard of) the original Minecraft co op game with survival and creative mode.
 And they probably loved it.
 Enter Minecraft Story Mode!
 In this game, the player is Jesse/Jessie (can be male or female), a new Minecraft player embarking on a quest to find The Order of the Stone, which is a group made up of other adventurers.
 It’s sort of a choose-your-own-adventure-type game, which makes it super engaging and unique for each individual player.
 The rating is for ages 10 and up, but the game’s minimal violence and cartoonish features make it reasonable for almost all ages.

 14. Sesame Street: Once Upon A Monster

 All your favorite Sesame Street characters are dying to interact with your kids in this story-based game that encourages problem-solving, physical activity, creative thinking, and even practicing math skills during gameplay.
 Elmo, Cookie Monster, Oscar, Grover, and all your – er, I mean, your kids’ – favorite monsters are part of the storyline, where each “chapter” features one particular character and a problem they need help with.
 Just as the television show itself is equal parts adorable and educational, which means all kids, ages 4 and up, can have fun.
 Maybe even younger children, with a bit of help from parents.

 15. Body and Brain Connection